tu-team/2/doc/design-specification/system-description.md

 ![System overview](https://github.com/development-team/2/raw/master/doc/design-specification/uml/images/system-overview.png)

-TU is designed to operate with RMS and NMS systems via integration with standard systems interfaces, machine understanding of problem description, using trained data, solution search of trained solutions, application of a solution taking into an account target system feedback.
+TU is designed to operate with RMOS, SMS, DM, and NSM systems via integration with standard systems interfaces, machine understanding of problem description, using trained data, solution search of trained solutions, application of a solution taking into an account target system feedback.

 ### Smart operating mechanism